chernolab/Mining5ss_SM/code_standalone/README.md

 # Output

-Outputs will be stored in the appropriate runs/ folder (e.g. runs/hsa for Homo Sapiens).
-Within each species' folder, there exists a separate folder for each gamma value used in the fitting process, and an error file.
-Within each gamma directory (example, runs/hsa/gamma0.050000/) are stored the different values for fitted H and J parameters (for example, /ParamH101, /ParamJ101 for the 101st iteration), the estimated single-site and two-site probabilities (/Pi101, /Pij101), and generated sequence and energy ensembles (/sequences101, /energies101) for each different fitting iteration within that gamma value.
+Outputs will be stored in the appropriate runs/ subfolder (e.g. runs/hsa for Homo Sapiens).
+Within each species' folder, there exists a separate folder for each gamma value run (e.g. runs/hsa/gamma0.050000/)

-There is a different storage rate for parameters and probabilities, compared to sequences and energies (for example, at current values the first are saved every 100 iterations, and the latter are not saved).
-This can be changed in parameters.h.

-After the last fitting iteration of a given gamma value (suppose 0.05) the algorithm proceeds to use the same parameters to start fitting at a lower gamma value (0.045 in this case).
-Thus, we transition from the folder gamma0.050000/ to the folder gamma0.045000/.
+* ParamH : single site fitting parameters
+* ParamJ : two-site fitting parameters
+* Pi     : ensemble estimated single site probabilities
+* Pij    : ensemble estimated two-site probabilities
+* sequeneces : ensemble sequences
+* energies   : data-driven energy of ensemble sequences

-The error file error.txt exists outside the gamma folders and stores error information for the entire run.
+* **error.txt**  : error information for the entire run.
 It contains, in the following order in each line, the current gamma value, the number of nonconverged H and J parameters, the number of nonzero J parameters, and the maximum error for Pis and Pijs respectively (6 entries, tab separated format).